-- □ Vocabulary: Teach Tier 2 (high frequency/multiple meaning) words, i.e, compare, complex, according to, etc.) and Tier 3 (molecule, Pi, continent, simile, etc.) This is also inline with our district-wide literacy focus for the 2023-24 academic school year. - → Provide dedicated time for vocabulary instruction. - → Use repeated exposure to the vocabulary through oral and written contexts with sufficient time for practice. - → Allow time for practice with the vocabulary through discussion, writing, and reading excerpts that highlight the vocabulary. - □ Reading Comprehension: Actively engaging students to utilize comprehension strategies in the texts they are reading. - → Identify the strategies to utilize with students, i.e., main idea - → Teach students how to use the strategy through modeling, providing guided and independent practice, and discuss with students when and where they should apply the strategies. - → Ensure students know that the goal of comprehension is to understand the content of the text. - → Select text examples where students can apply the strategies, i.e., an informational piece of text and main idea. - → Provide examples of how to apply the strategies to different texts. - → Ensure the text is at an appropriate level. - □ Discussion: Provide time for discussion of texts in small groups, or whole group with teacher guidance. - → Select texts that are engaging and are able to be interpreted in more than one way. - → Develop questions that can stimulate discussion and allow students to think reflectively. - → Ask follow-up questions that help to provide continuity and/or extend the discussion. - → Provide tasks/discussion formats to discuss text in small groups.
-Developing a discussion protocol so students know the expectations. - ☐ Math Skills: Provide students with opportunities to practice and build upon the basic foundational skills. - → Students will be given MAP Assessments when placed in AIS to identify topics needed to review. - → Students and teachers will reflect upon MAP data to determine needs and utilize IXL to address the needs.
+- □ Vocabulary: Teach Tier 2 (high frequency/multiple meaning) words, i.e, compare, complex, according to, etc) and Tier 3 (molecule, Pi, continent, simile, etc.) - → Provide dedicated time for vocabulary instruction. - → Use repeated exposure to the vocabulary through oral and written contexts with sufficient time for practice. - → Allow time for practice with the vocabulary through discussion, writing, and reading excerpts that highlight the vocabulary. - □ Reading Comprehension: Actively engaging students to utilize comprehension strategies in the texts they are reading. - → Identify the strategies to utilize with students, i.e., main idea, author's purpose, theme, 5Ws - → Teach students how to use the strategy through modeling, providing guided and independent practice, and discuss with students when and where they should apply the strategies. - → Ensure students know that the goal of comprehension is to understand the content of the text. - → Select text examples where students can apply the strategies, i.e., an informational piece of text and main idea. - → Provide examples of how to apply the strategies to different texts, i.e. prose and poetry - → Ensure the text is at an appropriate level, i.e. Barron's ELA Regents Review (for Regents Review) and Scholastic Scope (for ELA MAP skills) - □ Discussion: Provide time for discussion of texts in small groups, or whole group with teacher guidance. - → Select texts that are engaging and are able to be interpreted in more than one way. - → Develop questions that can stimulate discussion and allow students to think reflectively. - → Ask follow-up questions that help to provide continuity and/or extend the discussion. - → Provide tasks/discussion formats to discuss text in small groups.
+Developing a discussion protocol so students know the expectations. - ☐ Writing: Provide time for writing of texts in small groups, or whole group with teacher guidance. - → Select prompts that are engaging and are able to be interpreted in more than one way, i.e. from Barron's ELA Regents Review text, Scholastic Scope magazines (for MAP ELA), or other high-interest writing prompts (for MAP ELA) - → Compare/contrast student's historical data/essay with NYS Regents Exemplars to identify areas for improvement (for